Tom Flaherty (American football)

-Thomas Francis Flaherty (born September 24, 1964) is an American former professional football linebacker who played three games with the Cincinnati Bengals in 1987.
-He played college football at Northwestern University.
+Thomas Francis Flaherty (born September 24, 1964) is an American former professional football player who was a linebacker for three games with the Cincinnati Bengals of the National Football League (NFL) in 1987.
+He played college football for the Northwestern Wildcats.

 Tom lives with his wife Christine and has four daughters.
-His daughter Vanessa ran Cross County at University of Illinois Urbana-Champaign.
-His other daughter Tara played Rowing at University of Michigan.
+His daughter Vanessa ran Cross County at the University of Illinois Urbana-Champaign.
+His other daughter Tara rowed Crew at the University of Michigan.
 His nephew Steve Flaherty played football at Northwestern.